ustunb/reachml/README.md

 Library for recourse verification and the accompanying code for the paper "[Prediction without Preclusion: Recourse Verification with Reachable Sets](https://arxiv.org/abs/2308.12820)" (ICLR 2024 Spotlight).

+*Recourse* is the ability of a decision subject to change a negative prediction about themselves issued by a predictive model. *Recourse verification* aims to tell, for a given predictive model, decision subject, and a specification of their feasible actions, whether there exists any action that flips the decision from negative to positive.

 ## Getting Started

 ### Installing the Library